COVID and other health precautions

 We do our best to schedule upcoming sessions on a week by week basis, as we appreciate that new families' needs may be changing pretty rapidly in those first few months.
 We are usually able to be flexible, but request that you respect both our time and those of our other clients.
 If you need to move a scheduled session, 48 hours or more advance notice is preferred.
 If you provide less than 24 hours notice, you will still be charged for the planned hours.

-We encourage our clients to get in touch when baby is imminent, just so we have a heads up that you may want to start our visits in the next week or so.
+We encourage our clients to get in touch when baby is imminent, when labor is in progress or baby has been born, just so we have a heads up that you may want to start our visits in the next week or so.
 Once baby arrives home, many of our families appreciate having a few days to settle in, just themselves, before inviting us to join them in welcoming their newest member.
 Others want us to be there right away.
 Be in touch and we'll schedule our first visit whenever you feel is best.
 If you need us to bring anything to that first visit (or any visit!), please let us know - each doula has their own mental checklist of items to bring, but if you are really jonesing for something in particular, have questions about a specific baby carrier (for example), or something is especially on your mind, please say so!

 Do you have experience with...

 We are always growing and learning with each new family we support.
-That said, we have worked with clients in all sorts of situations including those who have experienced Cesarean births, home births, hospital births; postpartum anxiety, depression, and psychosis; twins; breastfeeding/chestfeeding challenges (undersupply, oversupply, sore nipples, tongue ties...) and bottle-feeding; hip issues and Pavlik harnesses; cloth diapers and disposable diapers; good sleepers and "Velcro" babies; well-meaning grandparents, multigenerational families, folks who need space from their parents, nuclear families with no local family support; allergies; pets (dogs, cats, birds!); and so much more.
+That said, we have worked with clients in all sorts of situations including those who have experienced Cesarean births, home births, hospital births; postpartum anxiety, depression, and psychosis; twins; breastfeeding/chestfeeding challenges (undersupply, oversupply, sore nipples, tongue/lip/cheek ties including release procedures and post procedure exercises...) and bottle-feeding; hip issues and Pavlik harnesses; cloth diapers and disposable diapers; good sleepers and "Velcro" babies; well-meaning grandparents, multigenerational families, folks who need space from their parents, nuclear families with no local family support, single parent households, LGBTQ+ families; first babies, second, third, and fourth babies; allergies; pets (dogs, cats, birds!); and so much more.
 One of the best things about a postpartum doula is that we are generalists - we know a lot, broadly, about a lot of things.
 And we also know when we're out of our depth.
 We know there's a spectrum of what normal looks like, and we can frequently reassure you that what you're experiencing is within that realm.
 However, if your particular situation starts to raise red flags or is beyond our scope, we do not hesitate to call in an expert in that area.
 As such, we have a great working relationship with a lactation counselor, an herbalist, a pelvic floor physical therapist, and many others in the perinatal/birthwork world.
 We are more than happy to connect you to folks who can help!

 Need a specialist right now?
 Check out our extensive Resources page.